Cricket Bat Handle Binding: A Crucial Step in Crafting Quality Cricket Bats

 Understanding Cricket Bat Handles

-The handle of a cricket bat is not just a stick attached to the flat blade; it is a complex structure designed to offer flexibility, grip, and balance.
+The handle of a cricket bat is not just a stick attached to the flat blade; it is a complex structure that provides flexibility, grip, and balance.

-All handles at Trogon Cricket are made from Singapore cane, renowned for its strength and elasticity and we offer a number of different options.
+All handles at Trogon Cricket are made from Singapore cane, renowned for its strength and elasticity, and we offer several different options.

 We offer three handle options: